 For as popular as Runyon Canyon is, the surrounding area leaves a lot to be desired in the way of post-run meals.
-So give thanks for Food + Lab being right around the corner.
-Admittedly, this place sounds like it’d be some sort of cheesy health food spot that tries to sell a $20 granola mix you wouldn’t even feed to your birds, but this place is actually great.
-The casual, unpretentious cafe on Santa Monica Blvd. has a good variety of salads and sandwiches (get the curry chicken), quick service, and a quiet back patio.
+So give thanks for Food Lab being right around the corner.
+Admittedly, this place sounds like it’d be some sort of high-end health-food spot hawking $20 granola mix you wouldn’t even feed to your birds, but it’s actually a casual, unpretentious cafe, with a good variety of salads and sandwiches (get the curry chicken), quick service, and a quiet back patio.

 You’re starving after walking up to the Observatory, but the last thing you want to do is try to find parking again in Los Feliz on a Saturday.
 Good news - Griffith has its own little order-at-the-window cafe at the bottom of the hill.
-And while it’s not the best food on the Eastside, Trails is certainly the most convenient after any Griffith outing.
-You’re going to want the turkey avocado sandwich or vegetarian chili or one of their weirdly excellent muffins (if the blueberry banana is available, get it).
-Sit on one of the adjacent picnic tables and bask in all the great things you’ve already done for yourself today.
+And while it’s not the best food on the Eastside, The Trails is certainly the most convenient after any Griffith outing.
+You’re going to want the turkey avocado sandwich or vegetarian chili or one of their excellent muffins (if the blueberry banana is available, get it).
+Takeout only.

 Alcove’s massive front patio can admittedly be a “Let’s talk about my reel” apocalypse, but after a long walk around the Observatory, this is exactly where you want to eat.
 The large menu has every kind of wrap, salad, or scramble and even though you might have to elbow a few voiceover actors for a table, there’s no denying that patio is the perfect place to regroup.

-If the lines and general chaos of Alcove are not your speed today, you’re in luck.
+If Alcove isn’t your speed today, you’re in luck.
 Just up the block is Mustard Seed - a casual sidewalk cafe with zero waits and a surprisingly strong menu.
 Their chopped salad is massive and good for two meals, and their turkey burger won’t make you sad either.
 They’re only open till 4:30pm every day, but the bonus is they serve breakfast till close.

 Kenneth Hahn Recreational Park